-- Phase III: from Lincolnway West to the south to Cherry Street and connecting to Western Avenue.
+- Future Phase: from Lincolnway West to the south to Cherry Street and connecting to Western Avenue.
 (Not included in current scope of work)

 The trail will generally follow the old railroad bed with one section of new terrain trail.
 On the east end of Phase II where the railroad veers north, the trail will cross new terrain to connect via Holy Cross College property to Angela Boulevard.
 The federally funded Coal Line project is slated to begin in 2020 and continue in 2021.

 Public Engagement Meeting, September 22nd, 2016

 A copy of the presentation material used for the first public engagement meeting for the Coal Line Trail may be viewed or downloaded by clicking this link.